ricmmartins/azure-automation/README.md

 # How to use the Azure Automation to run scripts inside a Linux Virtual Machine

 The purpose of this document is to provide instructions on how to use the Azure Automation to execute scripts inside Linux Virtual Machines.
 In this lab scenario, the Linux VM will be runing on Azure and the connection from the Azure Automation to the VM will be done through the public IP of the VM.
+The script to be executed will be a simple command to stop the Nginx service.

 ## Automation Account